Tourism in Chicago: Market overview

 Major conventions are held at McCormick Place.
 The historic Chicago Cultural Center (1897) serves as the city's Visitor Information Center.
 Tourists will find sites of interest in Grant Park which contains Millennium Park, Buckingham Fountain (1927), and the Art Institute of Chicago.
 Millennium Park's Cloud Gate sculpture and fountain's two towers incorporate LED facial images.
 Events such as the Grant Park Music Festival take place in the city.
 Chicago performing arts venues include the Harris Theater for Music and Dance and the Chicago Opera Theater.

 Navy Pier, east of Streeterville, contains retail, restaurants, museums, exhibition halls and auditoriums.
-Its 15 story Ferris wheel is among the most visited landmarks with about 8 million visitors each year.
+Its 15-story Ferris wheel is among the most visited landmarks with about 8 million visitors each year.

 The city's Museum Campus, holds: the Adler Planetarium & Astronomy Museum, the Field Museum of Natural History, and the Shedd Aquarium.
 The Museum Campus accesses the Art Institute of Chicago in Grant Park.
 The Museum of Science and Industry is also a leading attraction.

 About one-third of Chicago's tourists enjoy the city's entertainment venues including McCormick Place and the Chicago Theatre.

 Choose Chicago

 Choose Chicago is the official tourism organization for the city.
-In January 2012, Mayor Emanuel launched Chicago's new tourism organization, Choose Chicago.
+In January 2012, then-Mayor Rahm Emanuel launched Chicago's new tourism organization, Choose Chicago.
 The Mayor's vision was to restructure all tourism sales and marketing activities under a single, streamlined agency, and outline clear and measurable objectives to track these efforts.
 Choose Chicago partners with the Metropolitan Pier and Exposition Authority, the Chicago Office of Tourism, the City of Chicago, and the Illinois Department of Commerce and Economic Opportunity's Bureau of Tourism, as well as many other related associations in Chicago.
 It handles convention sales for McCormick Place and Navy Pier.

-The former Chicago Convention and Tourism Bureau was founded in 1970 with the merger of the Chicago Convention and Visitors Bureau and the Tourism Council of Greater Chicago.
-The Chicago North Shore Convention and Visitor's Bureau serves Evanston, Glenview, Northbrook and Skokie.
-The offices of the CNSCVB are located in downtown Skokie, Illinois.
-The Chicago Southland Convention & Visitors Bureau serves the 62 south and southwest suburbs of Chicago.
-Their office is in Lansing, Illinois.